College football games, Week 5: Playoff implications abound with two top-10 meetings

 8. Cowbells aimed at Dan Mullen: For the first time since he was at Florida (the first time), Dan Mullen will be facing those famed/cursed cowbells at Mississippi State.
 "I've been hearing them for many a year now," he said this week.
 "I know the environment."
 How hard can it be?
 Mullen made sure "Rocky Top" was played all week in practice before ripping the Vols by 26.

 9. Nick's next branch to fall: Being a part of Nick Saban's coaching tree has its disadvantages.
-If Louisiana-Lafayette loses at Alabama (Bama is a 49 1/2-point favorite), Ragin' Cajuns coach Billy Napier would be the latest former Saban assistant coach attempting to beat their mentor.
+If Louisiana-Lafayette loses at Alabama (Bama is a 49½-point favorite), Ragin' Cajuns coach Billy Napier would be the latest former Saban assistant coach attempting to beat their mentor.
 After knocking off Jimbo Fisher and A&M last week, Saban is now 13-0 against his former assistants.
 ULL has never beaten a ranked team on the road.
 Tua Tagovailoa remains the only Power Five starter yet to take an offensive snap in the fourth quarter.

 10. Group of Five report: There are five unbeaten Group of Five teams heading into Week 5 -- UCF, South Florida, Cincinnati, North Texas and Buffalo.
-Because the Knights, Bulls and Bearcats all play each other in the American, the most undefeated teams we can be assured of is three.
-There has never been more than one undefeated Group of Five team at the end of the season in the playoff era (since 2014).
+Because the Knights, Bulls and Bearcats all play each other in the American, the most unbeaten teams we can be assured of is three.
+There has never been more than one unbeaten Group of Five team at the end of the season in the playoff era (since 2014).

 Quick kicks: Rutgers may have taken over the title as worst FBS program.
 In consecutive weeks, the Scarlet Knights have been outscored by Ohio State, Kansas (yikes!) and Buffalo (double yikes!)
 149-30.
-Indiana comes to Piscataway this week … Ohio State (eighth) and Penn State (12th) are among the leaders in average yards per play … Clemson (4-0) hasn't been 5-0 since 1987 … Hard to believe Penn State is hosting a top-10 matchup for the first time since 1999 … LSU (vs. Ole Miss) has two turnovers in the last 24 quarters.
+Indiana comes to Piscataway this week … Ohio State (eighth) and Penn State (12th) are among the leaders in average yards per play … Syracuse (4-0) hasn't been 5-0 since 1987, when Dick MacPherson was the coach and Don McPherson was the star quarterback … Hard to believe Penn State is playing host to a top-10 matchup for the first time since 1999 … LSU (vs. Ole Miss) has two turnovers in the last 24 quarters.
 It is tied with Kansas with fewest turnovers this season (one) … Oklahoma's time of possession against Army last week (15:19) was its lowest since 1995.
 Sad that stat can't be tracked back further.
-Anybody got a Big Eight record book? … Bryce Love's 254 yards (95th in FBS) mark his worst three-game total since backing up Christian McCaffrey in 2016 … Pittsburgh (at UCF) faces the team with the nation's longest winning streak for the second time in six games … Texas has won as many consecutive games against ranked teams as Alabama (three each)
+Anybody got a Big Eight record book? … Bryce Love's 254 yards (95th in FBS) mark his worst three-game total since backing up Christian McCaffrey in 2016 … Pittsburgh (at UCF) faces the team with the nation's longest winning streak for the second time in six games … Texas has won as many consecutive games against ranked teams as Alabama (three each).

 CBS Sports HQ Daily Newsletter